Lorenzxz/Lorenzxz-MultiBot/README.md

 7. Save this token, as you will use it to control the bot through the Telegram API.

 ## Discord
-1. **Open the Discord Developer Portal website**, then you create a new application.
+1. Go to the Discord Developer Portal.
+2. Once you're there, create a new application by clicking New Application.
+3. Give your application a name and confirm by clicking Create.
-2. In the new application, you click the three lines then press `Bots`
+4. After creating the application, open the menu by clicking the three horizontal lines at the top left.
-3. After that you reset the token
-4. Save token in config.js
+5. From the menu, select Bot and then click Add Bot to create a bot user for your application.
+6. Confirm the creation of the bot by selecting Yes, do it!.
+7. Once the bot is created, you'll see a Reset Token option.
+Click it to generate a new token for your bot.
+8. Copy this bot token and keep it secure, as it will give access to your bot.
+9. Open your bot’s configuration file (config.js).
+10. Paste the copied token into the appropriate field within config.js to connect your bot to your application.

 ## Thank you to those who have helped me ✨